A Comprehensive Survey on Deep Graph Representation Learning: Recommender Systems

 \subsubsection{Graph Construction}

 A undirected bipartite graph where the vertex set $\mathcal{V}=\mathcal{U}\cup\mathcal{I}$ and the undirected edge set $\mathcal{E}=\{(u,i)|u\in\mathcal{U}\land i\in\mathcal{I}\}$.
-Under this case the graph adjacency can be directly obtained from the interaction matrix, thus the optimization target on the user-item bipartite graph is equivalent to collaborative filtering tasks such as MF \cite{koren2009matrix} and SVD++ \cite{koren2008factorization}.
+Under this case the graph adjacency can be directly obtained from the interaction matrix, thus the optimization target on the user-item bipartite graph is equivalent to collaborative filtering tasks such as MF \citep{koren2009matrix} and SVD++ \citep{koren2008factorization}.

 There have been plenty of previous works that applied GNNs on the constructed user-item bipartite graphs.
-GC-MC \cite{berg2017graph} firstly applies graph convolution networks to user-item recommendation and optimizes a graph autoencoder (GAE) to reconstruct interactions between users and items.
-NGCF \cite{wang2019neural} introduces the concept of Collaborative Filtering (CF) into graph-based recommendations by modeling the affinity between neighboring nodes on the interaction graph.
-MMGCN \cite{wei2019mmgcn} extend graph-based recommendation to multi-modal scenarios by constructing different subgraphs for each modal.
-LightGCN \cite{he2020lightgcn} improves NGCF by removing the non-linear activation functions and simplifying the message function.
-With the development of disentangled representation learning, there are works like DGCF \cite{wang2020disentangled} introduce disentangled graph representation learning to represent users and items from multiple disentangled perspective
+GC-MC \citep{berg2017graph} firstly applies graph convolution networks to user-item recommendation and optimizes a graph autoencoder (GAE) to reconstruct interactions between users and items.
+NGCF \citep{wang2019neural} introduces the concept of Collaborative Filtering (CF) into graph-based recommendations by modeling the affinity between neighboring nodes on the interaction graph.
+MMGCN \citep{wei2019mmgcn} extends the graph-based recommendation to multi-modal scenarios by constructing different subgraphs for each modal.
+LightGCN \citep{he2020lightgcn} improves NGCF by removing the non-linear activation functions and simplifying the message function.
+With the development of disentangled representation learning, there are works like DGCF \citep{wang2020disentangled} that introduce disentangled graph representation learning to represent users and items from multiple disentangled perspectives.
+Additionally, having realized the limitation of the existing message-passing scheme in capturing collaborative signals, CAGCN \citep{wang2023collaboration} proposes Common Interacted Ratio (CIR) as a recommendation-oriented topological metric for GNN-based recommender models.